Prairie View A&M vs. Lehigh odds, prediction, time: 2026 First Four picks from proven model

 The Prairie View A&M Panthers battle the Lehigh Mountain Hawks in a 2026 First Four matchup on Wednesday night.
 The winner will be the 16th seed and will face the top-seeded Florida Gators on Friday.
 The Mountain Hawks (18-16) won the Patriot League Championship Tournament on Wednesday, defeating Boston University 74-60, while the Panthers (18-17) won the SWAC Tournament, beating Southern 72-66 on Saturday.
 The Mountain Hawks have won eight of their last 10 games.
 The Panthers have won nine of their last 10 games.

 Tipoff from UD Arena in Dayton, Ohio, is set for 6:40 p.m.
 ET.
-Prairie View A&M will face Lehigh for the first time on Wednesday.
-Both teams are coming into the tournament having won five straight.
 Lehigh is a 3.5-point favorite in the latest Prairie View A&M vs Lehigh odds, while the over/under for total points scored is 142.5.
 Before making any Lehigh vs. Prairie View A&M picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the tournament on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.
 Anyone following its college basketball betting advice at sportsbooks and on betting apps could have seen strong returns.